mysociety/composite_uk_imd/readme.md

 ## Licencing

-Underlying indexes are Open Government License (OGL) version 3.0 Composite licence and code are available under a [CC by 4.0 licence](https://creativecommons.org/licenses/by/4.0/).
+Source indexes for each country are licenced as Open Government License (OGL) version 3.0.

+Unless otherwise stated, composite datasets are licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

+Code and scripts are licenced under a MIT Licence.